SamirTalwar/jenga/tutorial/02_more_rules.md

 Let make one final change to this example.
-It's common practise in C-code to `#include` a header providing the prototype for externally defined functions, just as the call to `fib(10)` in `main.c`
+It's common practise in C-code to `#include` a header file that provides a prototype for externally defined functions such as the call to `fib(10)` in `main.c`.

-Currently in our example, we have `main.c` directly state the prototype: `int fib(int)`.
+Currently `main.c` directly states the prototype `int fib(int)` which is bad style.
-We shall move this to a new file, `fib.h` which can be included in `main.c` and '`fib.c` We include it in `fib.c` so the compiler can check there is no mismatch between the declaration and the definition of `fib`.
+We shall place the prototype in a new file `fib.h` which can be included in both `main.c` and `fib.c`.
+We include it in `fib.c` so the compiler can check there is no mismatch between the declaration and the definition of `fib`.

-To be precise, here is what our source files should look like now:
+Here is what our source files look like now:

 fib.h
 ```